lpereiras/qa_eng_task/documentation/automation_testing.md

 ## Disclaimer

 Make sure you have initialized the application by following the execution steps at: `https://github.com/ocrfin/qa_homework/.`<br>
-You may face some trouble while running all tests or debugging with `PWDEBUG=1` option, that will probably came from `node` container.
-Log output error example:
+You may face some trouble while running all tests or debugging with `PWDEBUG=1` option, that will probably came from `node` container.<br>
+Output error example:
 ```bash
 node        | Proxy error: socket hang up
 django      |  * Restarting with watchdog (inotify)